 - Authors should carefully proofread their articles before submitting them.
 Articles with typographical, spelling and grammatical errors do not make a good first impression, and may be rejected prior to peer review.

 - Plagiarism is regarded as a serious offense.
-Any idea or quotation from another source must be fully acknowledged in the endnotes and references (see below).
+Any idea or quotation from another source must be fully acknowledged in the endnotes and references.

-If you are uncertain whether an article fits within our areas of interest, please email an abstract no longer than 150 words to the Editor, at email@example.com before submitting the article itself via Scholar One, per the instructions above.
+- If you are uncertain whether an article fits within our areas of interest, please email an abstract no longer than 150 words to firstname.lastname@example.org before submitting the article itself via Scholar One, per the instructions above.
 Publication can be confirmed, however, only after the peer review and revision process is complete.